Printable PDF Board Policy 560

 Students Attending the Technology Center by Virtue of a Special Program

 In some instances, adult students are participating in programs offered by the technology center as a result of their eligibility established by terms of a federal or state program.
-In these instances the programs establish eligibility requirements as well as minimum standards which students must meet in order to remain a part of the program and recipient of program benefits.
+In these instances, the programs establish eligibility requirements as well as minimum standards which students must meet in order to remain a part of the program and recipient of programs benefits.
+Student participation and dismissal of the student may be governed by the program benefits.
 Student participation and dismissal of the student may be governed by the program criteria.
 Students have no property interest in these programs and, as a result, those who violate expectations related to attendance, participation, and otherwise fail to meet the obligations which accompany participation, may be removed from the program with notice to the student and the program director.
 Whether to allow the student to return to the program and, if so, under what conditions, will be a joint decision of the designated school representatives and the designees for the federal or state program.
-The student’s dismissal or removal shall include written notice to the program or project director of the student’s dismissal and the reasons for dismissal.
+The student’s dismissal or removal shall include written notice to the program or project director of the students dismissal and the reasons for dismissal.